medusajs/medusa/www/apps/docs/content/user-guide/tips/languages.md

 # Admin Languages

-Find in this documentation the full list of available languages in the Admin, both official and by the community.
+Medusa Admin comes with multi-language support.
+This document covers the complete list of available languages, both official and by the community.

 :::note